rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

-# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Judge your mentor accurately </span>
+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Judge thy mentor  </span>

 Our dear investigator now wants to get a phd under someone.
 He wants to choose an advisor.
 So he does what seems obvious: go to google scholar, sort researchers by h indexes, and email the most popular one.
 This approach is a disaster.
 Find someone who is young, perhaps an assistant professor.
 He is trying to make a name for himself.
 Work with people who will lend their fire to you.
 An old professor will make you sleepy (with exception of a few good ones like Alexei Efros and Gil Strang )

-# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The trust issues </span>
+# <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Trust issues </span>

 Let us imagine that our young investigator goes to work under someone 'famous'.
 He is very happy at the opportunity.
 But, when he arrives at the laboratory,  he is deeply disappointed: he is given a boring task, which has nothing to do with what he actually wanted to do.
 He spends his energy trying to argue with his mentor.
 In this act, he loses peace of his mind, and energy which would have been better spent on the scientific pursuits.
 The mentor begins to doubt the mentees ability to complete non-trivial tasks, does not trust him, and never teaches him the deepest darkest secrets of the art.

 The issue here is patience: 1) the mentor is famous due to a reason 2) the mentor is simply 'testing' the young man's resolve.
 There is a common misconception in the young investigator's head: his value is measured by his skillset.
 If he is most skilled, he will advance further than others.
-However, this is not true.
-The true thing that matters is 'compliance': are you easily coachable or do you have an ego the size of a  balloon?
+However, this is so not true.

+The thing that really matters is 'compliance': are you easily coachable or do you have an ego the size of a  balloon?
 Are you there to advance your agenda or your mentor's agenda?
 Technical skill can be taught, character cannot.

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">The mistake of thinking you outgrew your mentors </span>